dorkamotorka/ebpf-labs/labs/inspecting-ebpf-using-bpftool-43dfa319/index.md

 sudo bpftool map delete id 5 key hex $keyhex
 ```

-In practice, your eBPF application will do all the updates/lookups to the eBPF map, but while debugging your code - this commands come incredibly useful.
+In practice, your eBPF application will do all the updates/lookups to the eBPF map, but while debugging your code - these commands often come incredibly useful.

 #### Debugging and Tracing